percona/everest-doc/docs/secure/Idp_integration.md

     1. **Store Configuration**

-        The OIDC settings are stored in the `everest-settings` ConfigMap, along with other settings, in the following format:
+        The OIDC settings are stored in the `everest-settings` ConfigMap in the `everest-system` namespace, along with other settings, in the following format:

         ```sh
         apiVersion: v1